shellbro/dockerfile-dropbox/README.md

 dropbox status
 ```

+# Auto-update issue

+Unfortunately, it happens that Dropbox tries to uppdate itself inside
+a container periodically but that process fails when running inside a container.
+You can see when this happens by running `dropbox status` or
+`docker logs dropbox` command.
+The only workaround I know about at the moment
+is to follow the procedure of manual Dropbox update from the section below.

-# Updating Dropbox
+# Manual update

-Everytime this image is built, the latest Dropbox version is installed.
-I force
+Every time this image is built, the latest Dropbox version is utilized.
-rebuilding of this image every now end then.
-To update your setup:
+I rebuild this image each time the new Dropbox version is released.
+To update
+your setup just run:

 ```
 docker pull shellbro/dropbox